-Applicants who will attend the university while holding F-1 or J-1 visas must meet the requirements of U.S. immigration regulations in addition to the requirements of the Graduate College and the academic units to which they apply.
+Applicants who will attend the university while holding F-1 or J-1 visas must meet the requirements of U.S. immigration regulations in addition to the requirements of the Division of Graduate Studies and the academic units to which they apply.

 Applicants from outside the United States are also required to submit additional materials and should follow the procedures described in the Application for Graduate Admission booklet or on the Web at www.asu.edu/graduate/admissions.
 International applicants should read this information carefully to become familiar with all the requirements, consulting it often for instructions to follow regarding the submission of materials.
-The Graduate Catalog provides essential information about ASU and its graduate programs, but applicants can also consult the ASU listings in Peterson's Graduate Education Directory and in the Directory of Graduate Programs (published by the Educational Testing Service).
+The Graduate Catalog provides essential information about ASU and its graduate programs.